How to solve genealogy brickwalls

 Why have you got a brickwall?

-It might well be that your brick wall issue is a genuine blockage with little hope of bypassing it, the records needed to resolve it may not have survived, for example.
+It might well be that your brick wall issue is a genuine blockage with little hope of bypassing it; none of the records needed to resolve it may not have survived, for example.

-However, more often than not it might also be the case that the tricky situation causing the obstacle on your tree has nothing to do with the records at all, and absolutely everything to do with you!
+However, more often than not it might also be the case that the tricky situation causing the obstacle on your tree has less to do with the records, and more to do with how you approach them.

 Why can't you find someone in the birth, marriage and death indexes?